watson-developer-cloud/customer-engagement-bot/README.md

    The Watson Assistant (Conversation) service tool opens.

-1. Click **Import** to add the food coach workspace.
+1. Click **Import** to add the customer engagement workspace.
 When prompted, specify the location of the workspace JSON file in your local copy of the application project:

    `<project_root>/customer-engagement-bot/training/ce-workspace.json`

 1. Select **Everything (Intents, Entities, and Dialog)** and then click **Import**.
-The food coach workspace is created.
+The customer engagement workspace is created.
    * If you have any problems uploading the workspace using Chrome, please try another browser such as Firefox or Safari.

 ## Configuring the application environment